2mac/rockbot/PLUGINS.md

 If your plugin requires an HTTP GET request, pass a `URI` to `Rockbot.get_uri`, which will account for HTTP redirects and has a request timeout.

+The method `Rockbot.format_uri` can be used to automatically escape illegal characters when converting a string to a URI.

 Text Formatting
 ---------------